Teeth whitening at the dentist’s surgery

 Professional tooth whitening

-Professional tooth whitening may take around three to four weeks across two or three appointments at the dentist's.
+Professional tooth whitening may take around 3 to 4 weeks across 2 or 3 appointments at the dentist's.

 At the first appointment, your dentist will first check whether you are a candidate for teeth whitening.
 It may not be recommended for people with gum disease or dental work such as crowns.